logic-ng/LogicNG/README.md

 The library is released under the Apache License and therefore is free to use in any private, educational, or commercial projects.
 Commercial support is available through the German company [BooleWorks GmbH](http://www.booleworks.com) - the company behind LogicNG.
 Please contact Christoph Zengler at christoph@logicng.org for further details.

 ## Changelog

+### Version 1.5.0 (Release March 2019)
+* Algorithm & data structures for efficiently computing backbones of formulas
+* Data structures for UBTrees in order to efficiently identify sub- and supersets
+* CNF and DNF subsumption as formula transformations
+* Backbone simplifier (compute and propagate the backbone of a formula)
+* A new sorted formula formatter which respects a given variable ordering when printing formulas
+* Minor code refactorings and improvements
+* Deprecation of CleaneLing - this solver will be removed in future versions.

 ### Version 1.4.1 (Release December 2018)
 * Some refactorings for unit tests on Windows regarding encodings